Making a shoe out of thin air.

 “We didn’t realize that in creating the shoe, we were actually entering the competition.”
 The world must find a way to capture CO₂ emissions and turn them into valuable resources.
 Together with NRG and partners, we designed, developed, and fabricated the first “shoe without a footprint” for the launch of COSIA’s Carbon XPRIZE.

-The Carbon XPRIZE is a $20 Million global competition hosted by energy company, NRG, to inspire companies and entrepreneurs to develop breakthrough technologies for converting CO₂ emissions into valuable products like building materials, alternative fuels, and consumer products we use every day.
+The Carbon XPRIZE is a $20 Million global competition hosted by NRG to inspire the development of breakthrough technologies that convert CO₂ emissions into valuable assets like building materials, alternative fuels, and consumer products we use every day.

 To kick off the competition, 10XBeta was commissioned to create a sneaker that showcased how consumer products could benefit from the use of recycled CO₂ at the object, system, and materials level.
 The process required extensive material science and biochemistry research, as well as support from partners in shoe and fashion design, sourcing, and manufacturing.